mkaszubowski/reefpoints/source/posts/2016-05-02-phoenix-tips-and-tricks.md

     {:error, :unauthorized} ->
       render(conn, MyApp.ErrorView, :"401", message: "You are not authorized to publish posts") {:error, :rate_limited} ->
-      render(conn, MyApp.ErrorView, :"429", message: "You are exceeded the maximum allowed posts for today") end end
+      render(conn, MyApp.ErrorView, :"429", message: "You have exceeded the max allowed posts for today") end end
 ```